The Newsletter for Advisors of Student Chapters

 that time, eight issues have been published.
 This presentation gives the

-history of the journal, how the journal has affected changes and additions
+history of the journal, how the journal has effected changes and additions

 to the Mathematics Department curriculum, and the process by which each

 issue is published.
 In addition, examples of articles appearing in the